Shad0w64bit/VK_KTS_Messanger/README.md

 # VK_KTS_Messanger
+This app is for communicate in social web VKontakte by Jabber protocol.
-Jabber-client for VKontakte.
-It was developed for the competition and are not currently running.
+It had developed for contest and now it isn't running for end-user.